-- the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; - the Group has the right to direct the use of the identified asset throughout the period of use.
+- the contract contains an identified asset, which is either identified in the contract or implicitly specified by being identified at the time asset is made available to the Group; - the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; - the Group has the right to direct the use of the identified asset throughout the period of use.
 The Group assess whether it has the right to direct how and for what purpose the asset is used throughout the period of use.